Augmented Reality in Newspapers: Technology and Uses

 Augmented reality apps have been developed to let people learn more about buildings, cars, museums displays, golf courses, mountains, stars, and other parts of the environment.
 Some of these apps work by detecting location instead of by reading markers, but all display digital content in addition to real-life content.

 Eyeglasses that provide augmented reality seem to be increasing in popularity.
 The Pokémon Go game with added AR was very popular in 2016.
 Some researchers suspect that 2017 might be the year in which augmented reality finally lives up to its promise.
-Whether this actually happens and whether it includes AR in print media remains to be seen.
+There have certainly been some interesting developments lately, including the release of an AR development toolkit from Apple.
+Whether the new developments are helpful for newspapers remains to be seen.

 Image Recognition That Triggers Augmented Reality